kirscheeh/classificationBenchmark/protocol/protocol.md

     #   -r      taxonomic rank

 #### BugSeq
 BugSeq [BugSeq](https://doi.org/10.1186/s12859-021-04089-5 "Fan, J., Huang, S., & Chorlton, S. D. (2021).
-BugSeq: a highly accurate cloud platform for long-read metagenomic analyses.
-BMC bioinformatics, 22(1), 1-12.") is a cloud-based pipeline for classification, therefore no parameters can be specified.
+BugSeq: a highly accurate cloud platform for long-read metagenomic analyses. *BMC bioinformatics*, 22(1), 1-12.") is a cloud-based pipeline for classification, therefore no parameters can be specified.
 The website can be reached with [https://bugseq.com/free](https://bugseq.com/free).

 #### CCMetagen
-This classifier uses a k-mer alignment (KMA) \cite{kma} mapping method and produces ranked taxonomic classification results.<br>
+This classifier uses a k-mer alignment (KMA) [KMA!!!] mapping method and produces ranked taxonomic classification results.<br>
-The used indexed database was downloaded from their [website](http://www.cbs.dtu.dk/public/CGE/databases/CCMetagen/ncbi_nt_kma.zip) as of 08/12/2020.
+The used [indexed database](../.paths.md "Line 8, 'CCMetagen Default Index'") was downloaded from their [website](http://www.cbs.dtu.dk/public/CGE/databases/CCMetagen/) as of 08/12/2020.

     CCMetagen.py  -o {output} -r RefSeq -i {kma} -ef y